Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Results: Model Experiments

 \subsection{Deepfake Detection Performance}

-\textbf{Generalization to unseen datasets.} At present, the performance of deepfake classifiers is assessed primarily based on their ability to generalize well to datasets built with different techniques from what the classifier was trained on.
-Thus, following the work of \cite{haliassos2021lips}, we report our results as our model's ability to train on one dataset and perform well on another.
+\textbf{Generalization to unseen datasets.} Typically, the performance of deepfake classifiers is assessed primarily based on their ability to generalize well to datasets built with different techniques from what the classifier was trained on \cite{haliassos2021lips}.
+Thus, we report our results as our model's ability to train on one dataset and perform well on another.
 We train models on FF++ and evaluate their performance on CelebDFv2, DFDCp, FShifter and DFo.
-We note that the DFDCp videos used during evaluation were a different set than the DFDCp videos on which we collected human annotations, to ensure there was no data leak.
-Our CariNets show strong performance in this task, surpassing all previous alternatives in most benchmarks except for FaceShifter.
-We hypothesize that the attentional framework proposed allows CariNet to build more robust representation of artifact location and properties, focusing as needed on lips, eyes or other telling features.
+As is typical \cite{li2018exposing, haliassos2021lips, haliassos2022leveraging}, we report AUC as it describes model accuracy across a range of decision thresholds.
+Our CariNets show strong performance in this task, surpassing 13/13 models tested on DFDCp, FShifter and DFo, and 12/13 models on CelebDFv2.
+We hypothesize that this performance is in part resulting from the attentional framework proposed, which allows CariNet to build a more robust representation of artifact location and properties, focusing as needed on lips, eyes or other telling features.
 (Table~\ref{tab:detection_performance}).

 \textbf{Cross-forgery detection} Several methods exist for creating deepfakes, and lead to different artifacts.
 In order to assess the quality of a detector, we must show good performance across deepfake-generation methods.
-We divided the FF++ dataset based on the deepfake-generation methods it includes (Deepfake \cite{deepfake}, FaceSwap \cite{faceswap}, Face2Face \cite{thies2019deferred}, and NeuralTextures \cite{thies2019deferred}).
-We trained the model on a subset of FF++ containing all four manipulations, and evaluated its performance on each method independently.
+We divided the FF++ dataset based on the deepfake-generation methods it includes (Deepfake \cite{deepfake}, FaceSwap \cite{faceswap}, Face2Face \cite{thies2019deferred}, and NeuralTextures \cite{thies2019deferred}), and trained the model on a subset of FF++ containing all four manipulations.
+We then evaluated its performance on each method independently.
 In Table \ref{tab:unseen-manip}, we show performance against alternative models from the literature.
 Overall, our technique is on par with the best-performing model across generation methods.

 \textbf{Robustness to unseen perturbations} Another key aspect of a forgery detector is the ability to maintain performance even when the input videos have degraded quality, causing new, unseen perturbations.
 To analyze CariNet's behavior across types of perturbation, we test our model trained with FF++ on test videos from FF++ with 4 perturbations: Contrast, Gaussian Noise, Gaussian blur and Pixelation.
 We follow the framework of \cite{haliassos2021lips} and apply perturbations at 5 severity levels for our comparisons.
 We report average performance over the 5 severity levels in Table \ref{tab:perturbation}.
 We observe that our method outperforms previous approaches at most severity levels.
 We hypothesize that our human-guided attention framework might be of help in this setting, as humans are naturally capable of adapting to different lighting conditions, blurs, resolutions and other photometric modifications.
 This adaptability might be captured in the ground truth maps that guide the learning process of our Artifact Attention module.